grzegorz-bankowski/grzegorz-bankowski/README.md

 ## Hi 😀 I'm Grzesiek

-### I’m a beginner PHP developer from Biała Podlaska, Poland
+### I am an aspiring php developer eager to contribute and grow within a dynamic team.
 - 👨‍💻 I have been passionate about programming for many years, especially the PHP language.
 - 🌱 Currently I am focusing in polish my skills in PHP, SQL, Git, Composer, Docker, Laravel, Symfony.
 - 💜 I contribute to polish translation of the PHP documentation.
-- 🔍 I am looking for my first traineeship, internship or job as junior PHP developer.
+- 🔍 I am looking for a traineeship, internship or job as an junior PHP developer.
+- 🏠 Biała Podlaska, Poland

 ### My projects
 - [Correspondence Register](https://github.com/grzegorz-bankowski/correspondence-register)